 He also recognizes a Hadith-Oriented mindset as one of the impediments for cognition of pure and complete Islam and its establishment by Muslims; Because in his opinion a Hadith, where it means a conjectural narration from Sunnah of the prophet peace and salutation be upon him and his household, does not have any credibility due to lack of credibility of conjecture in Islam and reasoning based on that in order to derive belief or law is not sufficient.
 He believes there is no reason to exclude the conjecture coming from Hadith and discriminate it against other conjectures; Because non-credibility of conjecture, is a wisdom law and wisdom laws do not accept exception.
 Therefore, it is only the Mutawatir Hadith whose narrators are too many and hence causes certainty, is valid and meanwhile such narrations are very few and not too many of them are accessible.
 Meanwhile, from the authors viewpoint, the solution to this crisis is not to refer to non-Mutawatir narration, rather it is to refer to the Caliph of God on Earth and if referring to him in current time is not possible, it is due to people’s failure in providing the preliminaries for that and therefore there is no excuse for them to refer to non-Mutawatir narration.
 Hashemi Khorasani believes that people have put themselves in this misery and helpless situation due to their own failure in providing the preliminaries for accessing God’s Caliph on Earth and this helplessness is not caused by God so that contradicts His mercy.
 Meanwhile, he believes that there is the possibility for them to get out of this helplessness; Because their access to God’s Caliph on Earth is possible whenever they guarantee provision of safety and security for him; Just as his sovereign ruling over them is possible whenever their quest, support and obedience to him is guaranteed by them.

 Mansoor in another section of the book, knows Islam as submission to God which is accomplished by acknowledging His last prophet and he believes the followers of each prophet before arrival of the next prophet are considered Muslims, and after coming of the next prophet if they acknowledge him, they have remained on their Islam and if they deny him they have become infidels from their Islam.
 Author in this section of his book, after introducing the last prophet of God and proving his prophet-hood, presents the position of Quran and Sunnah and attracts the attentions toward very important and fundamental remarks in this regard.
-One of these remarks is the impossibility of abrogation, specification and generalization of Quran by Sunnah of the prophet; With due regards to the fact that dignity of Sunnah is just to represent Quran and cannot have any confrontation with it by no means; even in the cases of Tawatur it is not as Mutawatir as Quran and therefore cannot be positioned alongside Quran.
+One of these remarks is the impossibility of abrogation, specification and generalization of Quran by Sunnah of the prophet; With due regards to the fact that dignity of Sunnah is just to represent Quran and cannot have any confrontation with it by no means; as it is mostly conjectural issues and does not have the ability to conflict with Quran which is certain; even in the cases of Tawatur it is not as Mutawatir as Quran and therefore cannot be positioned alongside Quran.

 Author, in another section of the book “Return to Islam” recognizes the Sunnah of the prophet peace and salutation be upon him and his household valid and “followable” forever, but he believes that access to it, in a categorical manner, is mostly possible for people of his Excellency’s time and is not possible for future generations.
 Therefore, posterity needs another source of reference to find certitude in Sunnah of the prophet peace and salutation be upon him and his household and that source of reference is the God’s Caliph on Earth who is the prophet’s representative to implement conformity to laws of God and in principle is always accessible for people just like Quran is.
 The author after a thorough inspection of categorical Islamic texts, including Quran verses and Mutawatir narrations of the prophet peace and salutation be upon him and his household with an exquisite and convincing method for Muslims public and away from any sectarian orientation, proves that the Caliphs after the prophet peace and salutation be upon him and his household are twelve persons from his household and the first three of them are Ali, Hassan and Hussain and the last one is Mahdi.
 Then he deals with the position of Mahdi and his role in fulfillment of Islam’s ambition which is global justice and represents some delicacies and accuracies which are ultimately new and unprecedented.
 For instance, he, contrary to others who know genesis and advent of Mahdi contingent on will and primary action of God and assume it to be a function of His wisdom [Hikmah] and exigency, knows it contingent on will and primary action of people and assumes it is a function of their determination and preparedness and believes with an extraordinary certainty and perspicuity that their access to Mahdi is possible and with this description, they should only think about protecting, supporting and obeying him and should not entertain themselves with protecting, supporting and obeying anyone other than him, regardless in any garb or cover it wants to be.